Here is some information about what to expect.

 In our second week, we welcomed the rest of our students studying on campus.
 While the campus is quiet and feels big with less than 100 students milling about, it is wonderful to see the small pods of students, masked up, with their classes.
 Our Psychology of Space students are each redesigning an existing learning space to reduce stress and to improve learning outcomes through the use of current neuroscience data on the psychological impact of nature, color, form and spatial design.
 And on that note, most of our classes are meeting outside in the fresh air.
 Studio spaces are in full use too.
 I enjoyed visiting Carl Sweets' Introduction to Digital Photography: Essential Skills for Visual Literacy in the Digital Age course on a day they were mastering lighting for portraits - masks and all!.
 Check out the photo of me (below) taken by student photographer Audrey Barbe.

-share a video with you of the faculty introducing themselves to the incoming students.
+For those of you still getting to know the college, I wanted to share a video with you of the faculty introducing themselves to the incoming students.
 If you have some time to invest, you will see the wide variety of faculty expertise we have at Prescott College as well as the inspiration they convey.

 With recent reports from other cities and campuses, I am just so grateful for the quaint and nimble Prescott College community.
 I see staff, faculty, and students dedicated to the efforts it takes from all of us to keep COVID at bay.
 Great work everyone!!